Why do zealots rule when it comes to gun control?

 In 1912, it was just called “The Initiative.”

 The Initiative represented the constitutional right of all Ohioans to shape fair and equitable laws through the ballot box of initiatives and referenda.
 The Ohio Progressive Republican League helped establish this constitutional right for all Ohioans in 1912.
-Under this ...
+Under ...

 Continue Reading →